femifoly/DevOps-Project/PROJECT1.md

 ![](https://github.com/femifoly/DevOps-Project/blob/main/Project%20Images/EC23.jpg)
 ---

 **Next, a key pair is created to enable secure connection to the instance.
-The private key (.pem) should be saved securely to prevent unauthorized access to the server**
+The private key (.pem) should be saved securely to prevent unauthorized access to the server.**

 ![](https://github.com/femifoly/DevOps-Project/blob/main/Project%20Images/EC24.jpg)